OSHA / DOT / Homeland Security Onsite Training

 Industry is mandated by OSHA to follow the new GHS system for labeling containers, featuring pictograms and signal words for packaging and shipping; and

 - The terminology, ‘Material Safety Data Sheet’ has been changed to just ‘Safety Data Sheet (SDSs)’, which requires the new 16-point format for uniformity of chemical classification & labeling worldwide.
 All MSDSs were to be modified to the new SDS system by June 1, 2015.
+The ultimate deadline for 100% SDS compliance with GHS was June 1, 2016.

 Below are some important deadlines for Industry to note.
 Employees must be trained to the new standards and label their containers with GHS-compliant labels.
 Industry must comply with these deadlines by upgrading their OSHA compliance programs to meet the bar raised by OSHA’s adoption of GHS.
 OSHA inspectors generally expect that workplace compliance programs, including employee training, are no more than one year old.
 Thus, annual compliance with all standards is the safest policy for employers to follow.